AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 title: Migrate install/upgrade scripts to declarative schema
 ---

-Magento provides several commands to help convert your installation and upgrade scripts to declarative schema.
+Adobe Commerce and Magento Open Source provide several commands to help convert your installation and upgrade scripts to declarative schema.
 These commands also help you test your changes, roll back your changes if anything goes wrong, and help your module maintain backward compatibility.

 <InlineAlert variant="info" slots="text"/>

 Once you start with data patches, you cannot continue to use upgrade scripts.

 ## Convert install/upgrade schema scripts to db_schema.xml files

-The **Schema Listener Tool** converts pre-Magento 2.3 migration scripts into declarative schema.
+The **Schema Listener Tool** converts pre-Adobe Commerce and Magento Open Source 2.3 migration scripts into declarative schema.
 To use this tool, you specify an argument when you run the `setup:install` or `setup:upgrade` CLI command.
-As Magento is installed or upgraded, the system logs all schema changes per module, then persists the changes in a series of `db_schema.xml` files (one per affected module).
+As the application is installed or upgraded, the system logs all schema changes per module, then persists the changes in a series of `db_schema.xml` files (one per affected module).

 <InlineAlert variant="info" slots="text"/>

-The Schema Listener tool listens for schema changes and attempts to change Magento code, so it should not be run in production mode.
+The Schema Listener tool listens for schema changes and attempts to change application code, so it should not be run in production mode.
 It is disabled by default.

 To convert your install or upgrade script, run one of the following commands: